Kuanhao-Chao/LiftOn/docs/source/content/distant_species_liftover/liftover_drosophila_erecta.rst

     :align:   center
     :scale:  30 %

-    Protein-gene order plot, with the x-axis representing the reference genome ([REFERENCE]) and the y-axis representing the target genome ([TARGET]).
+    Protein-gene order plot, with the x-axis representing the reference genome (d.menogaster) and the y-axis representing the target genome (d.erecta).
 The protein sequence identities are color-coded on a logarithmic scale, ranging from green to red.
 Green represents a sequence identity score of 1, while red corresponds to a sequence identity score of 0.

 |